-Pioneer Trail is a 6.4 mile lightly trafficked out and back trail located near Ogden, UT and is rated as moderate.
+Pioneer Trail is a 6.4 mile lightly trafficked out and back trail located near Ogden, Utah and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash